tdwg/bdq/tg2/_review/docs/tutorial/index.md

 Note that IF there is only one source authority that everyone would use, such as an ISO format specified in a term definition, the source authority would not be accompanied by a parameter value, as there is no local need to generalize to.

 Some users may wish to store ORCID ID values with an ORCID: prefix, instead of the canonical https://orcid.org/ resolvable form, and thus we might want to allow for a parameter that allows for this variation in format.
 This would be a parameter that allows for an alternative regex pattern to be used for evaluating the format of the ORCID ID, and when used, would change the behavior of the Test such that https://orcid.org/0000-0002-1825-0097 would be NOT_COMPLIANT while ORCID:0000-0002-1825-0097 would be COMPLIANT.
-This would allow the Test to be used for data sets that use this alternative format for ORCID IDs, while still allowing the Test to be used for data sets that use the canonical resolvable form of ORCID IDs, without any change to the specifiction of the Test itself.
+This would allow the Test to be used for datasets that use this alternative format for ORCID IDs, while still allowing the Test to be used for datasets that use the canonical resolvable form of ORCID IDs, without any change to the specifiction of the Test itself.

 * "Bare ORCID ID regex" `{[^ORCID:\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$]}`